Deaf & Hard of Hearing

 - If a child has a history of ear infections.

-- A child has had allergies, a cold, and or are stuffed up and have been for a long period of time.
+- If a child has had allergies, a cold, and/or are stuffed up and have been for a long period of time.

 Note: If a child has a documented hearing loss diagnosed from an Audiologist, most likely the TDHH will be involved.